Skip to Content

 When should I switch my horse to senior feed?

 Age alone isn’t the trigger — condition change is.
-A horse showing difficulty maintaining weight, quidding hay, losing topline muscle, or struggling with digestive regularity is signaling that standard maintenance feed isn’t meeting their needs anymore.
+A horse showing difficulty maintaining weight, quidding hay, losing topline muscle, or struggling with digestive regularity is signaling that standard feed isn’t meeting their needs.
 For horses with normal body condition and good dental health, a ration balancer alongside quality hay may be adequate into the late teens.
 The switch to complete senior feed usually becomes necessary when long-stem hay is no longer manageable.

 My horse can’t eat hay anymore.
 What should I feed?